coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

         )
 ```

-4. Retrieves the results and store them into our fields (mylat2, mylon2)
+4. Retrieves the results and stores them into our fields (mylat2, mylon2)
 ``` python
         for i in response['Items']:
             document.add_meta_data({"mylat2":str(i['Lat'])})